 My pack and skis rested against the Hut as I snapped a few last pictures, a bank of clouds hanging off to the west as I clicked into my bindings and slid onto the northern slope of the pass.
 Even though the angle was not steep, I tested the snow by traversing far to the right before dropping in to make a few turns.
 The skis carved easily into the fresh and light powder, edges biting the harder layer beneath.
 I slowed to a halt on the flat shoreline of Lake McDermand, and I gazed longingly back up to Black Giant and Mt.
 Solomons, their faces teasing with a fresh layer of pow, and I desperately wanting to get some unlabored turns on their runs.
 But the wind loading and deposits of the previous night overrode any options other than touring, so, watching a few shadows pass across the face of Mt.
 Warlow, I resumed my measured pace to Wanda Lake.
 The air maintained its chill even in the bright sun as clouds breathed in and out around me, cloaking the Goddard Divide, Mt.
 Huxley, and then the pass behind me.
 A few lovely slopes offered their treat of a modicum of speed for a few hundred feet at a time as I dropped into Evolution Basin.
 Skimming into the drainage, I suddenly found myself at the shores of Sapphire Lake, and a few hundred feet to my right, open water at the inlet.
 With a deep breath, I sprinted across the lake to the safety of a boulder on the far side, fearing – only moderately rationally – that each stride would break through.
 Once perched on the rock, I stopped to rest and look around.

 Above me, Mts.
 Huxley and Fiske were fading in and out of the light clouds, all sound muffled by the snow, old and new.
 No birds sang, no scuffling of marmots or pikas, only the gentle rush of Evolution Creek broke the complete silence of that spot.
 I sat on that stone, the next storm stepping up quietly behind me with snow sparkling in the sunshine; a single set of tracks extended back up the bench to Wanda Lake; the mountains looked down at me, and insignificant speck in orange with a huge pack and even bigger dreams, and smiled their acceptance of my being among them.
 Even with the breeze, it wasn’t cold there.
 Slowly I stood and spun around on the rock, pivoting on the heel of my boot, arms outstretched and my face bursting into a huge smile.
-So this was touring.
+So this

 The snow fell more heavily as I quietly stole around the shores of Evolution Lake, pausing to glance up to the spires of the ridge above, combing the clouds like wool across a carding brush.
 The clouds thickened ahead and hung on the slope leading to Darwin Basin, and the lack of wind told me they were there to stay.
 I quickly decided to take a break and set up a temporary camp to wait out the storm under the tall pines below the lake.
 It was only 1300, and I was disappointed, and worried, about my limited progress that day, knowing that the climb up and over either Lamarck or Alpine Col would be even more brutal if I had to start from here.
 Inside the tent, I busied myself with menial tasks: fixing my sleeping pad, retaping my feet.
 I broke out my flask and had a few sips, the warmth of the whiskey warming my insides.
 And still it snowed, and snowed, and snowed.
 The sun popped out for ten minutes around 1500, and I, hopeful, popped out with it, basking in warmth but frowning when I saw the wall advancing up Evolution Canyon below, the grey swallowing row after row of trees.
 I dove back in for a long and cold night deep in my sleeping bags, my arms wrapped so tightly around me that I awoke with both hands numb from lack of circulation.
 “Just let me wake up to sun,” I whispered to the dark as the breeze pelted the window with snow.